 Friends and supporters

-Along with the huge support from local partners, friends, family, beneficiaries, course alumni, private donors and supporters, we’d also like to take this opportunity to thank the Cycling Grants London team at Groundwork London and Transport For London for their generous CGL Grant, without which we’d almost certainly have been unable to continue our work and the transition from a simple pilot workspace to our cutting edge off-grid workshop, with tools and a setup on par with some of the leading workshops in London
+Along with the huge support from local partners, friends, family, beneficiaries, course alumni, private donors and supporters, we’d also like to take this opportunity to thank the Walking and Cycling Grants London team at Groundwork London and Transport For London for their generous WCGL Grant, without which we’d almost certainly have been unable to continue our work and the transition from a simple pilot workspace to our cutting edge off-grid workshop, with tools and a setup on par with some of the leading workshops in London

 We’d also like to thank Cloud 9 Cycles, Condor Cycles, Soho Bikes, London Bicycle Workshop and Bike Fix, consistently recognised as some of the leading workshops in the UK, also to ATG, who deliver the industry standard Cytech courses.
 Individually, they shared their time and knowledge, let us photograph their workshops, interview their head mechanics and ask a ton of probing (along with some dumb) questions.
 Collectively, they have allowed us to stand on the shoulders of giants and build a workshop which has far exceeded our original expectations